 No story that starts out with, "I got way too drunk," ever ends well.
-With the Christmas holidays approaching, it's especially important to know how to handle your alcohol intake to prevent from being inappropriately hammered around family and co-workers.
+With the silly season (literally) here, it's especially important to know how to handle your alcohol intake to prevent from being inappropriately hammered around family and co-workers.
 Go ahead, enjoy yourself!
 But consider how you can prep before the festivities begin, what types of chasers to avoid throughout the night, and other best drinking practices to save face.

 To help you maximise your fun without waking up hungover, we've spoken to Dr. Luiza Petre, a nutrition and weight-loss specialist and board-certified cardiologist.
 Ahead are helpful tips straight from Dr. Petre that you've probably never thought of — including specific types of foods you should be pre-gaming with.